20 Years Later, Jonesboro Shooting Survivors Conflicted Over Parkland

 Nobody knew what to expect or how to proceed with these particular 11- and 12-year-olds.
 They were considered different.
 Should adults be a bit more lenient?
 What about the kids who were slacking off their schoolwork or acting out in class?
 Be nicer, don't be nicer, be afraid of them, don't be afraid — they're fine.
 It was all uncharted territory and educators in Jonesboro were winging it.

 Now 32 and a college administrator in Memphis, Tenn., Barnhill says he wishes he could have jumped in front of other students, like the teacher did, or do something more.
-But when asked if he too wouldn't have been shot down—there is a pause and he finally replies, though without conviction, "Yeah, that's probably right."
+But when asked if he too wouldn't have been shot down — there is a pause and he finally replies, though without conviction, "Yeah, that's probably right."

 Inboden says she always wanted to become an actress and Herring an entertainer, and they would play music together.
 Inboden says today she thinks of Herring every day.
 "I felt by continuing to do it she would be with me and I would please her in that faraway place that she was," she said.